genze121/genze121/README.md

 - 👯 I’m looking to collaborate on **Open Source.**

-- 🕷️ Leveraging the art of using AI-based tools like **ChatGPT, Perplexity.ai, and LLama Coder.**
+- 🕷️ Leveraging the art of using AI-based tools like **ChatGPT, Perplexity.ai, and LLama Coder** to boost the productivity.

 - 💬 Ask me about **Java Development, Web Development, Python Development.**